jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 #### [`aws_iam_role`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role), [`aws_iam_policy`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_policy), and [`aws_iam_role_policy_attachment`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role_policy_attachment) {#aws_iam_role}
 The goal with these resources is to ultimately run [`aws_ebs_snapshot_import`](#aws_ebs_snapshot_import) with the permissions required to import a VM snapshot.
-IAM (Identity and Access Management) is an extremely complex topic in and of itself, and the Terraform interface to it doesn't always make it easier.
+IAM (Identity and Access Management) is an extremely complex topic in and of itself, and the Terraform interface to it doesn't always actually make it easier.
 The goal here is to capture the [service role configuration described here](https://docs.aws.amazon.com/vm-import/latest/userguide/required-permissions.html#vmimport-role) in Terraform resources.
 At the time of writing, the recommended way of doing that is by putting the role configuration in an `aws_iam_role`, the policy configuration in an `aws_iam_policy`, and then attaching the policy to the role with an `iam_role_policy_attachment`.